fbpx

 The ability to triage various duties across multiple cases is vital.
 They will support the attorney by coordinating towards all deadlines and filing requirements.
 The avoidance of schedule conflicts is a paralegal skill that is critical when you are managing so many files and so many deadlines.

-Personal injury paralegals can be involved in all levels of evidence collection, planning, preparation, and negotiation over the course of a personal injury case.
 While the majority of cases will result in a settlement, some will go to trial.
 The personal injury paralegal has to balance a large number of claim files and responsibilities – all at differing stages – while maintaining excellent standards and consistent accuracy.

-3 – The Proactive Case Manager
+3 – The Proactive Personal Injury Case Manager

-The role of a personal injury paralegal is diverse when compared with many other paralegal roles.
-Each case and each client will be unique, and many cases will provide the rewarding sense that the client’s hardship has been relieved.
 Those aspiring to this role will likely be drawn to such diversity.
 They must also be highly motivated in order to keep each case progressing.
 This is especially important in a personal injury firm that works on a contingency fee because the law firm is not generating revenue unless cases come to a conclusion.

-Proactively moving cases forward will include promptly ordering medical records, and reviewing each record as it comes in.
-Paralegals will assess which medical records and bills must be acquired.
-They may decide when expert witnesses must be called upon to testify over medical issues.
 The greater a paralegal’s grasp is of the medical terminology they encounter, the better equipped they will be to proactively manage the cases.
 They must also maintain a working knowledge of the legal specifics of different forms of injury, and their relevant statutes of limitations.

 Get more tips on How to Manage Your Personal Injury Cases.